rasecresende/linkedin-comments/README.md

 # linkedin-comments

-The notebook scrapes emails from the comments thread of a Linkedin post
+The notebook scrapes comments from the thread of a Linkedin post (through a selected url) using Selenium and Beautiful Soup.

+The dataframe returned contails all the emails that contained inside the comments.